ResetXPDR/MSFS2020_AutoFPS/README.md

     - Flight is loaded
       - Shows detected DX version, Graphics Mode (PC, FG, or VR), app pause, FPS settling time, and/or app priority mode as applicable.
       - The FPS settling timer runs for up to 20 seconds to allow FPS to settle between pausing/unpausing, auto target FPS calibration, TLOD Min + transitions and VR/PC/FG mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
       - App priority shows whether FPS or TLOD are the current automation priority.
-A + next to TLOD indicates that TLOD Min + has been activated and that a higher TLOD Min should be expected. (v0.4.2.6) Locked in VFR mode means TLOD is locked because your aircraft is below 100 ft AGL where TLOD doesn't change.
+A + next to TLOD indicates that TLOD Min + has been activated and that a higher TLOD Min should be expected.
       - Bonus GPU load display if the optional GPU-Z companion app, downloadable separately [here](https://www.techpowerup.com/download/techpowerup-gpu-z/), is installed and detected running when starting any flight session.
-      - (v0.4.2.6) Auto pause will activate if in flight and either MSFS is in active pause or the MSFS settings menu is being accessed.
+      - (v0.4.2.8) Auto pause will activate if in flight and either MSFS is in active pause or the MSFS settings menu is being accessed.
   - Target FPS - The most important setting in this app.
     - Set it to what FPS you want the app to target while running, noting that this value should be at the mid to lower end of what your system is capable of otherwise the app will be unlikely to achieve it.
-    - There is a setting for each graphics mode (PC, FG and VR) (v0.4.2.6) and each flight mode (VFR and IFR), which you can only change while in those mode pairs.
+    - There is a setting for each graphics mode (PC, FG and VR) (v0.4.2.8) and each flight mode (VFR and IFR), which you can only change while in those mode pairs.
 This is particularly useful if regularly switching between FG mode and VR mode in your flights as the FG FPS target can be significantly higher than the one for VR.
     - If using FG, the target FPS you set is your desired FG Active FPS, not the FG Inactive FPS you see when this app has the focus instead of MSFS.
     - If you use an FPS cap, or Vsync for the same purpose, you will need to set your target FPS to be a few FPS lower than that cap.
 This allows the automated TLOD increase logic to function properly because it needs FPS to get above the target FPS to activate an increase in TLOD.
 If doing so causes unacceptable tearing of the image on your monitor, or breaks motion reprojection if you use it with VR, then this app likely isn't suitable for you.
   - Auto Target FPS